 Don’t just “Like”, Facebook requires a “Comment”.
 Even one word!
 Thanks!!!

-Otherwise Facebook chooses who to show me and instead I don’t need Facebook to choose my friends!
+Otherwise, Facebook chooses who to show me and instead I don’t need Facebook to choose my friends!

 Do not hesitate to copy and paste on your wall so you can have more interaction with all your contacts and bypass the system.
-That’s why we don’t see all posts from our friends!
+That’s why we don’t see all the posts from our friends!